brugal/wolfcamql/README-wolfcam.txt

   /printviewparms
   /printdatadir
   /listentities
+  /debugcpmamvd

-  cg_debugEvents > 1 also prints entity information
+  - cg_debugEvents > 1 also prints entity information

+  - cg_debugServerCommands (0 (default):  only print message for unknown commands, 1:  print all commands and arguments, 2:  only print message and arguments for unknown commands)

 * some server debugging and test commands (/devmap <map>) :